MindscapeHQ/raygun4net/README.md

 At any point after calling the Attach method, you can use RaygunClient.SharedClient to get the static instance.
 This can be used for manually sending messages or changing options such as the User identity string.

+## Unique (affected) user tracking

+There is a property named *User* on RaygunClient which you can set to be the current user's ID or email address.
+This allows you to see the count of affected users for each error in the Raygun dashboard.
+If you provide an email address, and the user has an associated Gravatar, you will see their avatar in the error instance page.

+This feature is optional if you wish to disable it for privacy concerns.

 ## Version numbering and tags

 * If you are plugging this provider into a classic .NET application, the version number that will be transmitted will be the AssemblyVersion.
 There is also an overload of Send() available where you can provide a different version if you wish (in the format x.x.x.x where x is a postive integer).